 The pump station will be located between the proposed Great Lawn Residence and the existing Manager's House.
 The area impacted by the pump station will be approximately 16 feet wide and 29 feet long.
-The pump station top slab will extend approximately 2 feet above adjacent finished grade.
-Construction of the pump station
+The pump station top slab will

-In the event the Applicant proceeds with the improvements as part of the proposed redevelopment, it will construct a new pipeline bridge along the west side of the existing vehicular bridge crossing at Otter Creek.
-The pipeline bridge will be approximately 70 feet long, 1 foot wide and consistent with the elevation of the existing vehicular bridge.
-The pipeline bridge will be supported by two pairs of piers/columns, one pair on each side of the creek.
-The piers/columns on the east side will be constructed within uplands and the pair on the west side will be constructed within tidal waters beyond the edge of the waterway.
-Construction of the piers/columns will disturb approximately 100 square feet of soil/vegetation.
+In the event the Applicant proceeds with the improvements as part of the proposed redevelopment, it will mount the force main along the west side of the existing vehicular bridge crossing at Otter Creek and will not be required to construct any additional columns to support the existing structure.
+The force main crossing Otter Creek will be approximately 70 feet long, 1 foot wide and consistent with the elevation of the existing vehicular bridge.